-If there is NO attention to ANY assessment-related IEP/504 plan requirements (e.g., more time; a scribe for written assignments) in either the commentary or the Planning Task 1 artifacts, the score of 1 is applied; otherwise the evidence for the other criteria will determine the score.
+• If there is NO attention to ANY assessment-related IEP/504 plan requirements (e.g., more time; a scribe for written assignments) in either the commentary or the Planning Task 1 artifacts, the score of 1 is applied; otherwise the evidence for the other criteria will determine the score.
 (If there are no students with IEPs or 504 plans, then this criterion is not applicable.)

-- The array of assessments provides consistent evidence of understanding and use of facts, concepts, and inquiry, interpretations or analyses to build arguments or conclusions throughout the learning segment. - Assessment evidence will allow the candidate to determine students' progress toward developing understanding and use of facts, concepts, and inquiry, interpretations or analyses to build arguments or conclusions.
+- The array of assessments provides consistent evidence of understanding and use of facts, concepts, AND inquiry, interpretations or analyses to build and support arguments or conclusions throughout the learning segment. - Assessment evidence will allow the candidate to determine students' progress toward developing understanding and use of facts, concepts, and inquiry, interpretations or analyses to build and support arguments.

-- There are multiple forms of evidence, not just the same kind of evidence collected at different points in time or in different settings, to monitor student development of understanding and use of facts, concepts, and inquiry, interpretations or analyses to build arguments or conclusions for the central focus.
-Multiple forms of evidence would include varied ways of demonstrating understanding of concepts, inquiry, interpretations or analyses and building arguments or conclusions,-e.g., explanations of thinking, drawings/visual representations, oral presentations, explaining conclusions with evidence, position statements-and not that there is only one type of evidence on homework, exit slips, and the final test. - The array of assessments provides evidence to track student progress toward developing understanding and use of facts, concepts, and inquiry, interpretations or analyses to build arguments or conclusions defined by the standards and learning objectives. - This evidence is collected for all four areas (facts, concepts, inquiry, interpretations or analyses, and building arguments or conclusions) in every lesson OR the assessments correspond to a plan for the learning segment that builds understandings in one or more areas and uses that understanding to address other areas.
+- There are multiple forms of evidence, not just the same kind of evidence collected at different points in time or in different settings, to monitor student development of understanding and use of facts, concepts, AND inquiry, interpretations or analyses to build and support arguments or conclusions for the central focus.
+Multiple forms of evidence would include varied ways of demonstrating understanding of concepts, inquiry, interpretations or analyses and building and supporting arguments or conclusions-e.g., explanations of thinking, drawings/visual representations, oral presentations, explaining claims or conclusions with evidence, position statements-and not that there is only one type of evidence on homework, exit slips, and the final test. - The array of assessments provides evidence to track student progress toward developing the understanding and use of facts, concepts, and inquiry, interpretations or analyses to build and support arguments or conclusions defined by the standards and learning objectives.

+This evidence is collected for all four areas (facts, concepts, inquiry, interpretations or analyses, building and supporting arguments or conclusions) in every lesson OR the assessments correspond to a plan for the learning segment that builds understandings in one or more areas and uses that understanding to address other areas.